San Jose, Nueva Ecija: Barangays

-Language
+Languages

 The current population of San Jose City is 129,424 people in 23,191 households as of May 2010.
 The majority language used is Tagalog, more than 72 percent of the population speak it as their native tongue, followed by Ilocano, Kapampangan, and Pangasinense.

 Religion

 On February 16, 1984, the Diocese of San Jose was created by Pope John Paul II.
-The creation of the new diocese bisected the province horizontally into the Diocese of Cabanatuan in the south, and the Diocese of San Jose in the north, both the suffragans of the Archdiocese of Lingayen-Dagupan.
+The creation of the new diocese bisected the province horizontally into the Diocese of Cabanatuan in the south, and the Diocese of San Jose in the north, both the suffragans of the Archdiocese of Lingayen–Dagupan.
 80% of the city residents are Catholics and the patron saint is Saint Joseph.
 The feast is celebrated every March 19 annually.
 The diocese now has 17 parishes administered by 22 priests working under one bishop.
 Among its Catholic institutions are 9 high schools, 4 elementary schools, 6 kindergarten schools, 1 diocesan catechetical center, and the Don Bosco Training Center.